 Phases of the Five Elements Theory

-This is most beautifully illustrated in the five elements symbols you see which show the transition between one state or another and the order.
-If you transition in one direction you are feeding the next.
-If you are transitioning backwards you are reducing the next.
-The additional arrows across the center of the diagram indicate what reduction or destruction.
+This is most beautifully illustrated in images that show that transition from one element to the other.
+Basically, every element can interact with another element either supporting it or reducing it.
+Each element has one other element that it dominates or reduces and another one that it is fueled by.
+If you circle in one direction you are feeding the next element.
+If you are transitioning in the other direction, you are reducing the following element.
+The additional arrows across the center of the diagram indicate reduction or destruction.

 Okay, that’s the basics and that’s all we need to understand in order to benefit from thinking about the five elements and applying it to other areas of our life.
 Here are the steps and questions that we can ask to identify how to improve a situation.